aanis/aanis.github.io/_posts/2019-01-01-short-story.md

 Predictably, Herbert started rambling about how difficult it was to meet new people (especially women) with his condition.
-Although the notion of dating someone invisible is quite exciting at first (by Herbert’s account), it loses charm rather quickly.
+Although the notion of dating someone invisible is quite exciting at first (by Herbert’s account), it loses its charm rather quickly.
 Who knew that all relationships would eventually boil down to rudimentary fundamentals such as chemistry, compatibility, shared world view and values?
 But as Herbert was blabbering about the unfairness of his predicament, I was entirely thinking about something else.